bkw777/WP-2_IC-Card/SOFTWARE/README.md

 Enter the word processor.
 Start an empty junk document if necessary.
 From there press `RUN` (F2+7)

-# HexViewer / MENU.PI / BASIC / RomCardWriter
+# HexViewer / RomCardWriter / MultiRom

 The software to write to a ROM flash card from the WP-2 (and the hardware mod to make it possible) comes from [Ben Grimmett / @BennVenn](https://discord.com/invite/F5ckxM2)

-[HexViewer](HexViewer) - RAM executable file version of HexViewer
+[HexViewer](BenGrimmett/HexViewer) - Memory viewing/writing utility

-[RomCardWriter](RomCardWriter) - Windows app to write a ROM image to a flash card via HexViewer in serial xfer mode
+[RomCardWriter](BenGrimmett/RomCardWriter) - Windows app to write a ROM image to a flash card via HexViewer in serial xfer mode

+[MENU.PI](BenGrimmett) - ROM image - multi-rom image with selector menu front-end
+Includes MSBASIC and HexViewer, and the top level selector menu is also a space invader game.

-WPBAS.PI - ROM image - MSBASIC ported to WP-2
+[WPBAS.PI](BenGrimmett) - ROM image - MSBASIC ported to WP-2
 `MONITOR` exits BASIC back to the system rom.

-MENU.PI - ROM image - multi-rom image with selector menu front-end
-Includes MSBASIC and HexViewer, and the top level selector menu is also a space invader game.

 ## Writing a ROM image to a FLASH card from the WP-2
 To flash a ROM image (MENU.PI or WPBAS.PI) to a flash card using just the WP-2 itself (and a PC and a serial connection), without a programmer & programming adapter: